c71n93/compiler-performance-testing/README.md

 Test-suite subdirs file is a list of paths to individual benchmarks separated by `;`.

 **This file is passed via [config file](#Config-file) by `test_suite_subdirs_file` variable**

+## Running tests with docker

+To run tests more easily, it is possible to use a docker container.

+*To be continued*

 ## Results